Getting around New York

 There are several options for travel between New York and New Jersey:

-• Price 5,50 usd for two rides (regardless of distance) + 1 usd for a Metro Card, but not for 7- or 30-day fares
+- Price 6 usd for two rides (regardless of distance), but no 7- or 30-day fares apply

 The fastest service is provided by trains, which can take you to Jersey City or Hoboken in 10 minutes, and to Newark in about 20 minutes.